 One downside of living in New Burnside is that it can take a long time to commute to work.
 In New Burnside, the average commute to work is 42.92 minutes, which is quite a bit higher than the national average.

-New Burnside is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, New Burnside doesn't have a public transportation system that people use for their commute.

-The population of New Burnside overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in New Burnside, 22.02% have at least a bachelor's degree.
+The education level of New Burnside citizens is a little higher than the average for US cities and towns: 22.02% of adults in New Burnside have at least a bachelor's degree.

 The per capita income in New Burnside in 2022 was $23,738, which is low income relative to Illinois and the nation.
 This equates to an annual income of $94,952 for a family of four.
 However, New Burnside contains both very wealthy and poor people as well.